 Undoubtably one of the top things to do in Isfahan and Iran.

 How To Get To Isfahan Iran

-The bus station and train station are quite far out of town so you should book at the reputable travel agency in the main street of the Old Town to avoid a taxi trip, but if you are heading the Shiraz or Kerman they might have some interesting – and affordable – day trip options to maximise your time!
+The bus station and train station are quite far out of town so you should book at a reputable travel agency in the main street of the Old Town to avoid a taxi trip.
+Still, if you are heading the Shiraz, Yazd, or Kerman, they might have some interesting – and affordable – day trip options to maximize your time!